ellisonpyon/cs1302-latin-squares/README.md

 as closely as possible.

-If a user wishes to play a game of Latin Squares, they should be able to by typing in the following command at the shell prompt:
+If a user wishes to play a game of Latin Squares, they should be able to by typing something like the following command at the shell prompt:
 ```
 $ java -cp bin cs1302.game.LatinSquaresDriver config.txt
 ```